Skip to content

 Now we can see the option to Turn On Linux from here.
 We need to give it a custom name and assign a partition space.
 The minimum space required is 10 GB.
 But I would recommend at least 15 GB and above.
 Now we can proceed with the installation.

 After it is done installing your device may reboot or you may see the Linux command terminal straight away.
-The first command we need to run in order to set up everything is:
+The first command we need to run to set up everything is:

 sudo apt update